Conorisco/CV/README.md

 Written in `rmarkdown` and exported using `tintex` to create LaTeX pdf

-Built using a publication list exported from Mendeley and using custom tables in excel.
+Built using a publication list exported from Mendeley desktop and using custom tables in excel.

 ## To do